vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

 As you can see, there are two choices with correct attribute true and place attribute with number 1 and 2.
 Place 1 is the top of the column dropzone and place is the bottom of the dropzone

 # More examples?
 I made more examples at the folder to refer.
+In shorts, you will see four different patterns of questions: single-indexed and single column, single-indexed and multi column, double-indexed and single column, double-indexed and multi-column.

+# What is pl-pivot-table-random.py
+pl-pivot-table-random.py is in-progress code for randomized questions generation.
+You can learn more by reading comments inside.